$39.99 – $64.99

 We’re thankful to say that there’s a more holistic option.
 Taking CBD regularly may promote a type of energy balance that works with one’s environment — not against it.
 Athletes can consider taking an additional 10-20 milligrams of CBD an hour or two prior to bed if sleep is a problem.

 Athletes know that post-workout feeling, after a grueling session is in the books.
-Muscles teeming with lactate succumb to cramps and soreness; even normal activities like walking down the stairs becomes difficult.
+Muscles teeming with lactate succumb to cramps and soreness; even normal activities like walking down the stairs become difficult.

 In these moments comes the truly hard part: recovery.